Huayan Temple (Datong): Yuan dynasty

 During the reign of Emperor Wuzong (1308–1311) in the Yuan dynasty (1271–1368), abbot Huiming (慧明) supervised the reconstruction of Huayan Temple.
-Mahavira Hall, abbot's room, and dining room were gradually renovated.
+Daxiongbao Hall, abbot's room, and dining room were gradually renovated.
 In the heyday of the temple, it had hundreds of halls and rooms.
 After the fall of the Yuan dynasty, most of the temple buildings were destroyed in the battle between the Hongjin and Mongolian armies.

 Ming dynasty

 In the early Ming dynasty (1368–1644), the temple was confiscated.
 It reactivated its religious activities in the mid-15th century, during the Xuande (1426–1435) and Jingtai periods (1450–1456).